 European Varela Awards

-The Mind & Life Francisco J. Varela Awards (Varela Awards) are an important and integral component of Mind & Life’s support of contemplative scientists and scholars.
-They are based on neuroscientist and philosopher Francisco J. Varela’s belief that contemplative training offers modern science novel methods for investigating human experience.
-In his vision, contemplative training not only provides a new domain for scientific study, but it also – and more importantly - offers resources for advancing scientific theories and models of consciousness, emotion, and cognitive processing.
+Named after the neuroscientist and philosopher Francisco J. Varela, The Mind & Life Francisco J. Varela Grants (Varela Grants) have been an important and integral component of Mind & Life’s support of contemplative scientists and scholars.
+Francisco believed that contemplative training offers modern science novel methods for investigating human experience.
+In his vision, contemplative training not only provides a new domain for scientific study, but it also – and more importantly – offers resources for advancing scientific theories and models of cognition, emotion, and consciousness.

-The Varela Awards fund rigorous examinations of contemplative techniques with the ultimate goal that findings derived from such investigations will provide greater insight into contemplative practices and their application for reducing human suffering and promoting flourishing.
-The Varela Awards are an essential feature of Mind and Life's overall strategy of building an interdisciplinary understanding of the mind and human behavior.
-The awards are a key vehicle for increasing the number of exemplary scientists, scholars and clinicians involved in contemplative sciences.
-Strong proposals will meet the highest standards of rigor in the applicant’s field of expertise.
-Furthermore, preference will be given to interdisciplinary studies that incorporate first-person contemplative methods (e.g., introspective investigation and reports on subjective experience) into traditional cognitive, behavioral, physiological, clinical, or socio-cultural research.
-This awards program also encourages the active collaboration of researchers with contemplative scholars/practitioners in all phases of investigation.
+The Varela Grants and the European Varela Awards fund rigorous examinations of contemplative practices with the ultimate goal of providing greater insight into their cognitive, affective, neurobiological and socio-cultural effects, as well as their application for reducing human suffering and promoting flourishing.
+The funding program is an essential feature of Mind & Life's overall strategy of building an interdisciplinary understanding of the mind and a key vehicle for increasing the number of exemplary scientists, scholars and clinicians involved in contemplative sciences.
+Preference is given to interdisciplinary studies that incorporate first-person research methods (e.g., microphenomenological interviews and introspective reports on subjective experience) into traditional cognitive, behavioral, physiological, clinical, or socio-cultural research.
+The funding program also encourages the active collaboration of researchers with contemplative scholars/practitioners in all phases of investigation.
+The proposals funded under the scheme meet the highest standards of rigor in the applicant’s field of expertise, but often do not quality for the mainstream sources of funding due to their specialized / novel nature.

-To be eligible for a European Varela Award, researchers and scholars must have attended the European Summer Research Institute within five years of their application.
-This grant is intended as a career development award, and is open to graduate students and post-doctoral fellows currently affiliated with a research institution, and junior faculty up to their third year of university appointment.
+To be eligible for a European Varela Award, researchers and scholars must have attended the European Summer Research Institute (ESRI) within five years of their application.
+This grant is intended as a career development award, and is open to graduate students and post-doctoral fellows currently affiliated with a research institution, as well as junior faculty up to their third year of university appointment.

-For any questions about the Varela awards, please email VarelaAwards(at)mindandlife-europe.org.
+For any questions about the European Varela Awards, please e-mail VarelaAwards(at)mindandlife-europe.org.

 EVarela Awards 2018